Modifiers

 Grey, Roan, Pinto, and Appaloosa

-Pictured below is Holy Bull, exhibiting the changes in a grey goes through.
+Pictured below is Holy Bull, exhibiting the changes a grey goes through.
 Note how his face has already lightened in color even though the rest of his coat is still relatively dark in the photo on the left.

 And here is Unbridled's Song, another grey who has not developed flea bites.
 There has been some speculation that fleabites were the result of either heterozygous or homozygous grey, but there doesn't seem to be much evidence to support it.
 Both Holy Bull and Unbridled's Song are heterozygous greys.

 Some bay and chestnut based greys go through a phase called rose grey, like the horse above.
-Some rose greys dapple out and some, especially Arabians, tend to lighten up quickly without really dappling while still retaining a rosey hue.
+Some rose greys dapple out and some, especially Arabians, tend to lighten up quickly without really dappling while still retaining a rosy hue.

 An example of "grey goggles" on a bay foal who will go grey.